-The Mustard Seed Café is a not-for-profit, community café.
+Mustard Seed Café is a nonprofit, donation-based café.
 We want to tell and demonstrate the love of Jesus to every single person who comes through our doors!
-We serve delicious, nutritious food with an accompanying commitment to treat each person with dignity and honor.
-Guests may volunteer an hour with us in exchange for a meal or they may choose to pay what they can on a suggested price for their meal.
-Some pay the suggested price, others pay less, and some pay more as a donation.
-We welcome all!
+We serve delicious, nutritious food with an accompanying commitment to recognize the dignity of each guest and treat them with respect.

 In the summer of 2011 three friends, Christi Brown, Patsy Burdick, and Shelley Speicher meet to discuss the idea and pray.
 They become convinced that a pay-what-you-can café is God’s invitation to learn humility, compassion, kindness, and love.
 The idea is to create a table where everyone eats…regardless of their ability to pay.

 The dream takes shape.
 Fears and insecurities do as well.
 God persists.
 A mission statement and vision points coalesce.
 A community interest meeting is held.
 We stand on the shoulders of those who came before us.
 Checks arrive.
 Volunteers of every age and background begin to trickle forward through website interest sheets, cups of coffee, and conversations in offices, checkout lines, and parking lots.

 Classes are taken.
 Book pages are dog-eared and devoured.
 A Steering Committee is formed.
 Grants written.
 Conferences and meetings attended.
 Locations are considered.
 Doors open and close.
 Friends are made.
 Wise counsel is given and embraced.
 Two years pass…